chef/automate/components/automate-chef-io/content/docs/datafeed.md

 A Data Feed is not a Data Tap, it operates by doing the following:

-- Every 30 minutes (configurable) the data-feed-service will aggregate the client runs and compliance reports from the previous 30 minutes and send this to the registered destinations.
+- Every 4 hours (configurable) the data-feed-service will aggregate the client runs and compliance reports from the previous 30 minutes and send this to the registered destinations.
 - If there are no destinations, aggregation will not occur.
-- The data is aggregated and sent in batches of 100 nodes at a time (also configurable)
+- The data is aggregated and sent in batches of 50 nodes at a time (also configurable)

 By default only Admins of Chef Automate may create and manage Data Feeds.